Laotian child playing in the Mekong river.

 The overall objective of Swedish development cooperation is to ensure that people living in poverty and under oppression have the ability to improve their living conditions.
 To carry out this mission in an effective and strategic way, Sida works broadly across several sectors.

-The government's aid policy framework controls the direction of Swedish development cooperation.
 The framework highlights the overall objective to create prerequisites for better living conditions for people living in poverty and under oppression, with a clear perspective that people themselves are agents of change who can influence their own development.
-Six sub-goals are defined, each being equally important to achieve the overall goal.

 Development requires efforts on many levels.
-Sida therefore supports interventions that cover different sub-goals of the aid policy framework, encompassing several areas:
+Sida therefore supports interventions that encompass several areas:

 - Democracy, human rights and freedom of expression